B. Reith: Musical career

 Reith's musical career began when he released an independent album, Urgent Message, in 2003.
 Christian singer and Gotee Records manager TobyMac discovered his music in 2006.
 TobyMac reportedly pulled his car off to the side of the road when he first heard Reith's music, later stating: "Brian is just naturally gifted from God vocally and his lyrics [...] sort of just ease into your heart."
 In 2008, Reith signed to Gotee Records and released his EP The Forecast in May 2008.

 At the end of the year, he guested on TobyMac's annual 2008 Winter Wonder Slam tour, which ran through November and December 2008.
 On March 10, 2009, an expanded edition of his EP was digitally-released, featuring two more songs and two music videos.
 Reith's first full-length album, Now Is Not Forever, was released on September 22, 2009.
 In late 2009, Reith toured again with TobyMac on the Winter Wonder Slam tour.

 In early 2011, Reith released a buzz single "Knockin On My Door".
 His third studio album, How the Story Ends, was released on November 1, 2011.

 On September 2, 2016, Reith released his crowdfunded EP Heart on My Sleeve, through Pledge Music.
 The EP was released on regular digital markets on October 14, 2016.
 On October 21, 2017, Reith released the EP Heart on My Sleeve (Acoustic).
+He released an EP with reimagined versions of tracks from Now is Not Forever under his birth name in 2021.